 - Set a chair by their feet and another by their head

 - Roll the senior onto their side, help them into a kneeling position

 - Have them brace their hands on the chair in front of them

 - Help them put a single leg up toward the chair, as if doing knee lunges

 - Reposition the other chair behind them until they can achieve a sitting position

-What Do You Do When An Elderly Person Falls Down?
+What To Do When An Elderly Person Falls Down?

 Who To Call When An Elderly Person Falls

 In most cases, when an elderly person falls, you will call for an emergency responder by contacting 911.